 "I assume that a key characteristic of a democracy is the continuing responsiveness of the government to the preferences of its citizens, considered as political equals."
 Dahl (1971)

 Alongside a series of journal articles, Degrees of Democracy: Politics, Public Opinion and Policy was published by Cambridge University Press in 2012.
 See book reviews in Perspectives on Politics, Public Opinion Quarterly, European Political Science, Political Science Quarterly, and Political Studies.
-Ongoing work focuses mainly on comparative institutions and democratic responsiveness: Electoral Systems and Opinion Representation, in Representation, and The Majoritarian and Proportional Visions and Democratic Responsiveness, in Electoral Studies.
-Other Related papers include Political Institutions and the Opinion-Policy Link, and Federalism and Public Responsiveness to Policy.
-And work on inequality in American politics, published as "When Do the Rich Win?" in Political Studies Quarterly, has been written up in Vox.
-And a full project description is available here.
+Our subsequent work work focused mainly on comparative institutions and democratic responsiveness, including: Electoral Systems and Opinion Representation, in Representation, and The Majoritarian and Proportional Visions and Democratic Responsiveness, in Electoral Studies.
+Work on inequality in American politics, published as "When Do the Rich Win?" in Political Studies Quarterly, was been written up in Vox.
+Other papers are listed on the Papers page, and a full project description is available here.

 Our current focus is on an extension of the original project, entitled Mass Media and Representative Democracy.
 Funded by the National Science Foundation, this project explores the ways in which news coverage may facilitate or impede public responsiveness to policy change.
-Papers are forthcoming.
 A full project description is available here.

 Project descriptions, papers, data, and related content is available on the pages that follow.